 Memes can also allow student to share messages around the topics they are passionate about to muster support for social justice issues, which is one of the five digital citizenship competencies of the DigCitCommit initiative.

+Sharon Serano is a math teacher at Washington Township High School in Sewell, New Jersey.
+Follow her on Twitter @MrsSerano and check out her YouTube channel.
 This is an updated version of an article published on the ISTE Blog on Dec.
 2, 2016.